Joe Tryon-Shoyinka

-Joe Tryon-Shoyinka (born April 30, 1999) is an American professional football defensive end for the Chicago Bears of the National Football League (NFL).
+Joe Tryon-Shoyinka (born April 30, 1999) is an American former professional football player who was a linebacker in the National Football League (NFL) for five seasons.
 He played college football for the Washington Huskies and was selected by the Tampa Bay Buccaneers in the first round of the 2021 NFL draft.
+He has also played in the NFL for the Cleveland Browns and Chicago Bears.

 Early life

-Tryon-Shoyinka was born in Seattle and grew up in nearby Renton, Washington and attended Hazen High School, where he played baseball, basketball and football.
+Tryon-Shoyinka was born in Seattle and grew up in nearby Renton, Washington, and attended Hazen High School, where he played baseball, basketball and football.
 As a senior, he was named regional defensive lineman of the year by The Seattle Times.
-A 3-star defensive end recruit, Tryon-Shoyinka originally committed to play college football at Washington State but changed it to attend the University of Washington over offers from Eastern Washington, Oregon, and Utah.
+A 3-star defensive end recruit, Tryon-Shoyinka originally committed to play college football for the Washington State Cougars but changed it to attend the University of Washington over offers from Eastern Washington, Oregon, and Utah.

 College career

 Tryon-Shoyinka redshirted his true freshman season at the University of Washington.
 As a redshirt freshman, he played in 12 games with 20 tackles, two tackles for loss and one sack.
 Tryon-Shoyinka made 41 tackles with 12.5 tackles for loss and eight sacks in his redshirt sophomore season and was named second-team All-Pac-12 Conference.
 Following the Pac-12's original announcement that they would postpone the 2020 season due to the COVID-19 pandemic, Tryon-Shoyinka announced that he would prepare for the 2021 NFL draft.